mozilla/application-services/docs/design/sync-manager.md

 simply drop this engine entirely.

-Of particular interest is "commands" - these involve communicating with the engine regarding commands targetting it, and accepting commands to be send to other devices.
+Of particular interest is "commands" - these involve communicating with the engine regarding commands targeting it, and accepting commands to be send to other devices.
 Note that outgoing commands are likely to not originate from a sync, but instead from other actions, such as "restore bookmarks".